1. Set realistic goals

 Break down your end goal into smaller process goals each month.
 For example, ‘lose 2lbs’ or ‘run 2km further than the previous month.’
 These changes will gradually get you towards your end outcome goal whilst keeping your motivation high.

 If you're unsure on how to reach one of your goals, find someone who does or do your own research online.
 Hiring a professional in whatever field your goals relate to can save you lots of time and energy, which will pay off in the long term.

 Be aware of the impact injuries can have on your fitness goals.
 Speak to one of our Personal Trainers to advise you on setting realistic goals and get tips on how to perform exercises with good form so you can reduce the risk of any injuries.

 3. Understand that motivation fluctuates

-You’ve set yourself a new goal.
-You’ve done your first workout or eaten your first healthy meal.
+You've set yourself a new goal, and you've done your first workout or eaten your first healthy meal.
 Motivation is high.
-‘I’ll do this easily’ is the thought in your mind on that first day of this new routine.
-Day 2 comes around and all of a sudden that doughnut looks awfully tempting.
-‘Only one won’t matter, will it?’
+After your first day of this new routine, you may tell yourself, "This is easy".
+Then day two comes and suddenly that doughnut looks awfully tempting, "Only one won’t hurt, right?".

-Accept that your motivation will fluctuate, and that it’s more than likely your new routine won’t always go perfectly to plan.
-This is fine, don’t beat yourself up or fall off the bandwagon, just keep mainly consistent with your new routine and you will see great results.
+Accept that your motivation will fluctuate and that it’s more than likely your new routine won’t always go perfectly to plan.
+This is fine, don’t beat yourself up or fall off the bandwagon, keep mainly consistent with your new routine and you'll begin to see great results.

-You can either be accountable to yourself or to someone else.
-If you’re not as self motivated, tell a friend or family member what your goal is.
+You can either be accountable to yourself or someone else.
+If you’re not as self-motivated, tell a friend or family member what your goal is.
 Check in with them regularly to keep yourself on track.

 5. Reward yourself